 The Association has several ongoing committees which carry out the organization’s mission and goals.
 These committees work under the supervision of a Steering Committee member and report to the Steering Committee.
 While some committees require persons with specific expertise (such as web development or conference planning), others do not.
 Committee assignments are typically made for no less than one year and up to 3 year terms.

 Finance Committee is responsible for overseeing the development of the annual NEAIR budget; tracking of finances; maintaining adequate financial controls; implementing a multi-year budget development process; and advising the Steering Committee on strategic management of funds.
 The committee consists of the chair, the Treasurer, and additional members from the membership.

 Grants Committee is responsible for overseeing the professional development grant programs funded by NEAIR.
 This includes reviewing grant applications and selecting and notifying grant recipients.
 The committee consists of a member of the Steering Committee serving as chair and additional members from the membership.

 Local Arrangements Committee is responsible for all logistical arrangements for the Annual Conference.
 The committee consists of an appointed member to the Steering Committee serving as chair and additional members from the membership.
-Some committee members serve a one-year term.
+Additional committee members serve a one-to-three year term.